pixelated/website/GettingStarted.md

 You want to help develop the User Agent and always wanted to work with FlightJs or a Python Webapp?
 [**Start here.**][2]

-You want to help develop the Dispatcher, because you love Python backend development?
+You want to help develop the Dispatcher, because you love Javascript and Python backend development?
 [**Start here.**][4]

 You want to help develop the Pixelated Platform and get all excited about infrastructure as code and Puppet?